A review of JetBlue Mint Cabin (Business Class)

 We boarded and were very quickly directed to our seats, which were 1A and 1C.
 The cabin looked über smart, with great lighting and the crew were very friendly.
 Throughout the flight, I was surprised to see everyone always being addressed by name, which was a nice touch.

 On our seats, we found a snooze pack, a blanket and a pillow and later on, we got our his and hers Birchboxes.
 I love the concept (it is a subscription service whereby every month you get a box full of wonderful beauty products at home) and I thought it was a very clever brand association.
+I have my own long-haul flight beauty essentials list, in case you would love some ideas.

 – Drinks service